LibraryCarpentry/lc-python-intro/episodes/conditionals.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Correctly write programs that use `if` and `else` statements using Boolean expressions.
-- Trace the execution of un-nested conditionals and conditionals inside loops.
+- Trace the execution of conditionals inside of loops.

 ::::::::::::::::::::::::::::::::::::::::::::::::::